lydell/dual/readme.md

 do `Dual.comboKeys .= " å ä ö"`.

-`Dual.delay` is the number of milliseconds that you must hold a dual-role key in order for it to count as a combination with another key.
+`Dual.delay` is the number of milliseconds that you must hold a dual-role key in order for it to count as a combination with another key (comboKeys only, though).

-`Dual.timeout` is the number of milliseconds after which the upKey won't be sent.
+`Dual.timeout` is the number of milliseconds after which the downKey starts to be sent, and the upKey won't be sent.

 `Dual.doublePress` is the maximum number of milliseconds between a release of a dual-role key and its next press that can elapse and still be called a doublePress.